Characters: Flintlocke's Guide to Azeroth

 "I blow through levels like Kleenex!"

 Bloodrose is a female gnome mage with almost full Arcanist gear who usually ends up doing all the real work herself.
 She is the consummate powergamer who "plays this game to win".
-Flintlocke often calls her a "munchkin".
-She is such a powergamer that she once gained a level just by talking at length about battle strategy.
+Flintlocke often calls her a "munchkin"

 "I lewt teh hat."